 Apple's range of MacBooks still continue to impress and we've even seen Chromebooks gradually emerge as not only affordable laptops but as fashionable coffee-house companions.

-Cheap laptops are more powerful and capable than ever before as the likes of ARM, AMD, Intel and Nvidia continue to squeeze and integrate both processor and graphics for optimum performance.
-This has meant that high-end devices are often perfectly good replacements for your desktop computer, able to cope with more intensive programs.
+Thankfully, cheap laptops are more powerful and capable than ever before as the likes of ARM, AMD, Intel and Nvidia continue to squeeze and integrate both processor and graphics for optimum performance.
+This has meant that high-end devices are becoming perfectly good replacements for your desktop computer, able to cope with more intensive programs.

 Those after a fast boot up time and a lightweight machine to carry might drool over an Intel Ultrabook, which is essentially a marketing name for a thin and light laptop with an Intel Core processor, but there are also plenty of manufacturers pumping out ultraportable equivalents.

 Serious gamers will want a machine tailored to their processing needs, which will still generally means discrete graphics, while those after flexibility might fancy a convertible laptop-tablet hybrid.

-Here we look at some of the best laptops for 2013 - those that really excel themselves in our extensive testing processes this year.
+Here we look at some of the best laptops from the last six months - those that really excel themselves in our extensive testing processes this year.
 We've arranged them into categories to help you find the best one to suit your needs.

 We also list the current selling prices in the UK, Australia and the US, although in some cases a laptop listed here may not be available in every territory.

 All of the machines listed here are laptops.
 We have also listed the convertible laptop-tablets that fall more on the side of laptop than tablet, and that includes devices, such as Microsoft's Surface Pro.